Agnihotri24/youtubeclone/Readme.md

 * .prettierrc
 * .prettierignore

-## 📅 Day 02 — Project Planning & Setup
+## 📅 Day 02 — Set up Error Handling API and Response Handling API

 All the setup for Error, Response, and Handling Api inside utils folder for Error use Error class for Node and extend it and defing all the member and defining constructor and methode.

-## 📅 Day 03 — Project Planning & Setup
+## 📅 Day 03 — Creating All Models & cloudinary Setup

 ### Creating Models
   * user.model